Everything You Need to Know About Chimpanzees

 The diet of chimpanzees consists of a wide range of plant and animal foods, ranging from insects to small mammals.

+Seasonal changes also influence their diets.
+Chimpanzees regularly make tools and use them for social display or defense.
 However, the presence of humans has caused severe problems for chimps.
 Here are some facts about the diet of chimps.

 The chimpanzee is a social creature that uses complex strategies to hunt for food.
 They live in large groups, consisting of up to 30 individuals, where they must work together to find their food.

+A single chimp can have up to 30 members, with a mix of males and females living together.
 The alpha male is the strongest and largest chimp in the troop and is responsible for mating and caring for his members.

 The chimpanzee’s diet can be classified into several different ecological types.
 The first grade of a chimp’s diet is comprised of insects and green parts of plants, including fruit.

-Second grade diets consist of green parts of vegetals, such as leaves and fruits.
-Third grade diets include seeds and fruit, and specialized caeums feed on plants and fungi.
+Second-grade diets consist of green parts of vegetals, such as leaves and fruits.
+Third-grade diets include seeds and fruit, and specialized caeums feed on plants and fungi.

+Research has shown that chimps are omnivores, which means they eat both plants and animals.
 Their diets at the Chimp Haven animal sanctuary are nutritionally balanced, utilizing a variety of foods.

+This includes the chow (chimp protein biscuit) as well as kale, broccoli, and leafy greens.
 They also get bananas and chow, which is a protein-rich snack stuffed with vitamins and minerals.

 Communication